 Visual testing is the automated process of comparing the visible output of an app or website against an expected baseline image.

 In its most basic form, visual testing, sometimes referred to as Visual UI testing, Visual diff testing or Snapshot testing, compares differences in a website page or device screen by looking at pixel variations.
 In other words, testing a web or native mobile application by looking at the fully rendered pages and screens as they appear before customers.
-This was historically done manually or by using error prone pixel-matching and DOM-based tools.

 The Pixel-Matching Approach